-Mirroring Commit Isolation Level: This option allows you to choose a specific isolation level when the Commit Mode is set to CommitmentControl.
+Commit Isolation Level: This option allows you to choose a specific isolation level when the Commit Mode is set to CommitmentControl.
 Choose from the following options.

 Unspecified No level is determined.
 Chaos The pending changes from more highly isolated transactions cannot be overwritten.
 ReadUncommitted A dirty read is possible, meaning that no shared locks are issued and no exclusive locks are honored.
-ReadCommitted Shared locks are held while the data is being read to avoid dirty reads, but the data can be changed before the end of the trans-
+ReadCommitted Shared locks are held while the data is being read to avoid dirty reads, but the data can be changed before the end of the transaction, resulting in non-repeatable reads or phantom data.
+RepeatableRead Locks are placed on all data that is used in a query, preventing other users from updating the data.
+Prevents non-repeatable reads but phantom rows are still possible.
+Serializable A range lock is placed on the DataSet, preventing other users from updating or inserting rows into the dataset until the transaction is complete.
+Snapshot No locks on underlying data in a snapshot transaction, so other transactions can execute.

-Transaction Read Point - Target
+Transaction Read Point - Target Connection